 Periyar Tiger Reserve, at Thekkady in Idukki district, offers a multitude of eco-tourism programmes.
-These include Nature Walk, Border Hiking, Bamboo Rafting, Jungle Patrol, Tribal Heritage, Jungle Inn, The Bamboo Grove, Green Mansions and Bullock cart ride are the other eco-tourism programmes at the Reserve.
+These include Nature Walk, Border Hiking, Bamboo Rafting, Jungle Patrol, Tribal Heritage, Jungle Inn, The Bamboo Grove, Green Mansions and Bullock Cart Ride.

 Border Hiking, envisaged as a conservation-oriented trek, covers undulating terrains and altitudes ranging from 900m to 1300m.
 The trek starts at 8 o' clock in the morning and ends in the evening.
 The trekking route is through the habitats of elephant, sloth bear, gaur, birds and butterflies.
 Guides and armed forest guards will accompany the group.
 There is restriction in the number of participants.

 Rafting along the Periyar River is a memorable experience for travellers.
 The Eco-tourism Committee offers rafting on rustic bamboo rafts.
 The rafting is through one of the most scenic courses of the river.
 The experience is made all the more thrilling when one catches a glimpse of wild animals on the banks.
 A small trek is also part of the programme.

 The jungle patrol is a programme for travellers to join the night patrolling in the sanctuary to help protect tigers.
 An armed forest guard and two protection watchers are part of a team and travellers in small groups are allowed to join them.
 This adventurous programme is not for the faint-hearted.